 Best Shampoos and Conditioners for Dry Hair

-As with finding moisturizer for your dry skin, finding a great shampoo for dry hair is all about looking for hydration.
+As with finding moisturizer for your dry skin, finding the best shampoo and conditioner for dry hair is all about looking for hydration.
 “Dry hair is a sign of damage and can cause breakage so you should choose a shampoo that is moisturizing and has conditioning ingredients,” says Raven Hurtado, a stylist at Maxine Salon in Chicago.
 "Shampoos with oils like coconut oil, avocado oil, olive oil and aloe vera help hydrate hair.
 Emollient oils nourish the hair, so the more nourishing ingredients and vitamins will help dry hair.
 You should also follow up with a moisturizing conditioner since it’ll help smooth, lock in moisture and control frizz."

 "This shampoo changed my hair from the very first wash.
 I have thin hair that tends to get greasy easily whenever I use conditioner, but this duo from Pureology has stopped all that.
 I can now go a few days in-between washes instead of rushing to clean my hair on day two, which is a godsend.
 I have hair that's dry at the end and gets oily easily, so I need something that will make my hair look healthy all-over, and this is it." — Julia Marzovilla, E-Commerce Editor